AngelCMHxD/easy-legendary/README.md

 ## Special Thanks
 - Thanks to [Rodney](https://github.com/derrod) for making [legendary](https://github.com/derrod/legendary), this tool wouldn't existed without it.
-- Thanks to [TheBrunoRM](https://github.com/TheBrunoRM) for making the logo, parody of the Epic's logo.
+- Thanks to [TheBrunoRM](https://github.com/TheBrunoRM) for making the logo, a parody of the Epic's logo.